Bugs-io/ibm-dashboard-app/README.md

 1. Download the repository.
 2. Run the external services mentioned above.
 3. run `npm install` to install all the dependencies like NextJS itself, Carbon Design, Carbon Charts, and more.
 4. Set up environmental variables by creating a file called `.env.local` in the root of the project and create a variable called `NEXT_PUBLIC_API_URL` and set it to the URL of where the API instance mentioned above is running.
-There is a simple `.env.local.example` file to ilustrate this.
+There is a simple `.env.local.example` file to illustrate this.
 5. Once every dependency is installed run `npm run dev`.

 This is going to start a server on `localhost:3000`.
-When accesed to this address from a broswer, the web app is going to be compiled by the server and then sent to the browser.
+When assessed to this address from a browser, the web app is going to be compiled by the server and then sent to the browser.